BIOLOGY FOR LIFE

 B3.1.6- Measurement of lung volumes.

-• Define tidal volume, vital capacity, and inspiratory and expiratory reserve.
+• Define ventilation rate, tidal volume, vital capacity, and inspiratory and expiratory reserve.

 • List methods for measuring tidal volume, vital capacity, and inspiratory and expiratory reserve.